rummykhan/sheer-old/README.md

 # PHP Min
 A simple PHP Minimalist Framework to understand PHP Reflection and dependency management.

+### ** NOTE **
+I created this framework just to understand dependency management, This is not for production environment.

 ### Pre Requisites
  - PHP >= 5.6
  - mod_rewrite Enabled